andreigi/oliodigest/_posts/2021-06-09-This-is-how-I-should-think-post-May-dump.md

 Don't be sad, just man up, have guts and do some margin trading!

-Actually, you just need to make at least 34Gs or 12.5% to fund your current goals.
+Actually, you just need to make at least 38Gs, 13.5%, or about 1 BTC to fund your current goals.
 In fact, you used to do 2Xs minimum in altcoin trading.
-12 percent is easy in an altcoin pump.
+13 percent is easy in an altcoin pump.
 Do what you do best and spot the trending coins.
+Also, always practice making 500 pips minimum per trade and record bad/good DCA ratios.